14-story hotel, apartments going up near University of Arizona campus

 The 14-story Graduate Hotel & The Collective Apartments at Main Gate will be built at 930 E. Second St. — on land owned by the Marshall Foundation.

-Graduate Hotels is part of developer Core Spaces portfolio of university-anchored hotels.
+Graduate Hotels is owned by Chicago-based Adventurous Journeys Capital Partners.
 Graduate Tucson will have 165 rooms, ground-floor bar and cafe and a rooftop bar and swimming pool.

 The Collective, a 238-unit complex, will have a fitness room, private courtyards, a spa and its own rooftop pool.